Slack commands

 26. /msg or /dm

 If you want to send a message to anyone (or any channel) from anywhere on Slack, use the Slack slash command /msg or /dm.
-The format is like all other: /msg @[Name] or #[Channel] [Message].
+The format is like all others: /msg @[Name] or #[Channel] [Message].

 27. /shrug